ramirofd/ion-core/README.md

 1. The default make command for FreeBSD is `bmake.` ION require `gmake`.
 So you can either invoke `gmake` or create a symbolic link to `gmake` as `make`.
 2. Also the default bash installation locaiton is `/usr/local/bin/bash`.
 Current ION's test script is hardcoded to the directory `/bin/bash`.
 You can create a symbolic link of the installed `bash` binary in `/bin`.

+## Prototype: CMake Build System

+A CMake build prototype is available for ion-core-4.1.3s.
+Please read the [build instructions.](CMake-Prototype-Instruction.md)

+This prototype is only tested with all the default build options as is.
+If you change any of them, it may not work for this prototype.
+Future updates will improve the CMake build until it becomes a fully support build options.

 ## Contributing Code